 First impressions are crucial when you are preparing your property for rent.
 Prospective tenants look out for all the signs that can possibly beat down the price or as an excuse to ignore you totally, sometimes without even communicating back about their interest.

 Unlike professional renters, student tenants are often a lot more forgiving when it comes to quirky colours or mismatched furnishings.
 Many students will actually appreciate that purple bathroom and the comfy beanbag chairs in your living room.
+If you rent an apartment, you might want to check out this rental rebate.

 As long as the flat is clean and the furnishings are good-quality, there shouldn’t be any complaints says David Philips.
 It’s your responsibility to give your tenants the best value for their money.
 Furnish your property in a way that suits your target tenants and you could increase the value of your property.